Splatoon 2: Octo Expansion

-Splatoon 2: Octo Expansion is an expansion pack to the single-player mode of Splatoon 2, a third-person shooter video game for the Nintendo Switch.
-Set in an underground subway station named the Deepsea Metro, the DLC follows an Octoling nicknamed Agent 8 who, after becoming inadvertently trapped in the Metro, journeys through numerous testing facilities with the goal of escaping to the surface.
-It was released on June 13, 2018.
-Octo Expansion received generally positive reviews.
+is a 2018 downloadable content (DLC) expansion pack for the single-player mode of Splatoon 2 (2017), a third-person shooter video game for the Nintendo Switch.
+Set in an underground rapid transit system named the Deepsea Metro, the DLC follows an amnesiac Octoling, a humanoid octopus, nicknamed Agent 8.
+After becoming trapped in the Metro alongside former military general Cap'n Cuttlefish, Agent 8 journeys through a multitude of testing facilities, at the direction of a talking Telephone, with the goal of escaping to the surface.